 Why Do I Do the Things That I Do?

 I think there has been a point in each of our lives where we pause and ask ourselves, “Why am I doing this?”
 Or maybe, “I know what I want to do, but why can’t I do it?”
 This question has been asked for as long as humans have existed.
 Almost two thousand years ago, an author named Paul wrote in the Bible, “I do not understand what I do.
-For what I want to do I do not do, but what I hate I do.”
+For what I want to do, I do not do, but what I hate I do.”
 Over two thousand years ago, the Buddha said, “It is a man’s own mind, not his enemy or foe, that lures him to evil ways.”
-Well, okay great.
-In Taylor Swift’s own words we can recognize, “I’m the problem, it’s me,” but it still doesn’t tell us how we stop being the problem.
+Well, okay, great.
+In Taylor Swift’s own words, we can recognize, “I’m the problem, it’s me,” but it still doesn’t tell us how we stop being the problem.

-I wish this could be solved in three easy steps, but often understanding why we do the things we do requires patience and changing our habits and behaviors may be a lifelong journey.
+I wish this could be solved in three easy steps, but often, understanding why we do the things we do requires patience, and changing our habits and behaviors may be a lifelong journey.
 However, let me share three components to understanding yourself and your behavior that can offer some practical guidance on your own personal journey.

 Step One: Compassion

 First of all, the truth is that we have all done some pretty messed up things in our lives.
-A principle that I wholeheartedly believe is that, “hurt people, hurt people.”
+A principle that I wholeheartedly believe is that “hurt people, hurt people.”
 This doesn’t mean that you can blame your angry outbursts on your alcoholic parents, but it does mean that you probably unconsciously learned unhealthy coping mechanisms to protect yourself when you needed to.
 With this idea in mind, it is so important to offer yourself self-compassion.
 This can be hard, but I believe that it is vital to the healing process.
 Understand that you have been hurt, maybe even as a young child, and you were trying your best to protect yourself.
 Instead of blaming yourself, can you try and offer yourself some compassion?
-Many people are struggling which is sometimes easy to forget, especially in the world of social media.
+Many people are struggling, and it is sometimes easy to forget, especially in the world of social media.
 If you are brave enough to start this journey yourself, here are some recommendations on how to build self-compassion from Harvard Health.
 However, I do recommend involving a trusted friend or even a professional therapist when seeking self-compassion because having someone else affirm your worth can be so powerful.

 Step Two: Reflection